lakeel-altla/samples-k8s-configurations/ingress-nginx/README.md

 ## Prerequirement

-See [lakeel-altla/samples-k8s-configurations/dnsmasq-mac](../dnsmasq-mac) and setup your local DNS server resolving the domain **minikube.test**.
+See [lakeel-altla/samples-k8s-configurations/setup-samples-mac](../setup-samples-mac) and setup your enviroment for this samples.

 ## Usage